jserranomalebran/green_hrm_mining_chile/README.md

 > Serrano‑Malebrán, J., *et al.* (forthcoming). *Green Human Resource Practices and Sustainable Advantage: Evidence from the Chilean Mining Sector*.

-You can also add a `CITATION.cff` file once author list / venue / DOI are final.

 ## License